darylthornhill/react-css-sizes/README.md

-## React generate viewport sizes in css variables to use throughout app
+## React - generate viewport sizes in css variables to use throughout app

-This package helps you inject css variables that are equal to the viewport height and width.
+This package helps you inject css variables that are equal to the viewport height and width into the body tag.

 ## Installation